iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> The job it does is fantastic.
+I'm not convinced it releases resources properly after charging as my battery runs down faster than expected after use...<br> :date: __2021-01-15 17:54:09__

+> Great idea but it seems to run for 15-60 minutes and then switches off and so wasting most of the night's available processing time, so only 4 stars<br> :date: __2021-01-15 09:40:38__

+> Good to put this bit of tech to use.
+Sometimes won't record any calculations as being done despite 9 hours on.
+Is it because it started before phone was at 80% battery?<br> :date: __2021-01-11 01:52:47__

+> Not much to say apart that I hope I am providing a useful service to research<br> :date: __2021-01-10 02:49:47__

 > Works away in the background without fuss.
 Nice to be able to contribute<br> :date: __2021-01-09 09:09:13__